prabhatdbg21/TA-AC-BACKEND-express-fundamentals-TNaaac/block-BNaabv/index.md

 Q. Create a package.json with using npm init script with above content

 - add express package with exact version of 4.16.4
-- upgrade it to the latest version
+- upgrade it to the latest version    // npm update

 Q. Create a basic express server with 2 routes

-- add package.json
+- add package.json  // npm init -y
-- install express
+- install express   // npm install express --save
 - setup an express server
 - add a listener on port 3000
 - handle these routes
   1. GET -> `/` with HTML response saying 'Welcome to express' in H2.